mountetna/timur/lib/tasks/README.md

 Extract the current view data from the DB.
 `$ bundle exec rake timur:extract_old_db_views`

+Extract any plots that are being used.
+`$ bundle exec rake timur:extract_old_db_plots`

 Migrate the database.
-`$ bundle exec rake db:migrate:up VERSION=20171107000013`
+`$ bundle exec rake db:migrate`

 Load the view data from their cache files into the DB.
 Make sure you load the views before the manfiests so the rake task can make the DB associations.
+Make sure that the user id is of someone who is a project administrator.
 `$ bundle exec rake timur:load_new_db_views`
-`$ bundle exec rake timur:load_view_manifests`
+`$ bundle exec rake timur:load_view_manifests[USER ID]`

+Now load the previously exported plots that are not associated with any view.
+`$ bundler exec rake timur:load_plots`

 On the following code release Timur should automatically point back to the `timur` database with it's new view schema.
 And the Timur code that deals with this new view schema will be updated at the same time as well.